OutSystems/docs-product/src/develop/case-management-workflow/case-management-framework/ref/auto/CaseServices_API.final.md

 ### Case_CloseActivity { #Case_CloseActivity }

 Close an activity and validates that only the correct user can close it.
-Will try to close it in a synchronous way (bpt default behaviour) so it performs a COMMIT in the current transition.
+Will try to close it in a synchronous way (bpt default behavior) so it performs a COMMIT in the current transition.

 *Inputs*